albertintech/apai/docs/judiciary/fjbaa/policy-rationale.md

 The Act does not require or mandate coalition input into slate composition.
 But the structural incentives of slate-based selection are reinforced in a multiparty environment: the president has more reason to build inclusive slates, and the Senate has more reason to engage with the full field of nominees rather than blocking on partisan lines that coalition governance has already blurred.

 **Title IV: Implementation.** Phased implementation over multiple years allows orderly transition.
 Circuit reorganization precedes Court composition alignment, ensuring the structural justification exists before new seats are filled.
 Co-Chief Justice service begins when justices appointed under the expansion schedule reach their eleventh year of active service, ensuring the mechanism operates only for justices appointed with knowledge of the three-phase career structure.
 Transparency requirements apply immediately to all nominations after the effective date.
 The slate nomination process and Bloc STAR voting procedure apply to all appointments under the Act, including expansion appointments during the initial phase.
-For expansion appointments filling a single position, the nomination slate shall contain no fewer than two and no more than three nominees.
 The fairness provisions explicitly preserve constitutional protections -- no sitting justice is removed, no salary is reduced, life tenure continues.
 The severability clause ensures partial implementation if any provision faces legal challenge.

 The Legacy Chief Justice transition (Section 204(c)) recognizes that Chief Justice Roberts occupies a unique position: he holds a role whose character the Act fundamentally transforms.
 The Act permits the Legacy Chief Justice to continue in that capacity -- retaining all ceremonial functions and administrative authority -- while Co-Chief Justices appointed under the Act gradually share administrative responsibilities pursuant to Judicial Conference rules.
 This approach avoids the constitutional confrontation of forcing an immediate transition while ensuring the Co-Chief Justice model takes full effect upon the Legacy Chief Justice's departure.